 Every now and then I’ll venture into something social and political.
 I’ve been wanting to write something about ‘class’ in the black community for a while now, and Black History Month 2019 has finally presented me the opportunity to do so.
-Before I jump in, I want to acknowledge Rom Wills, a writer in the “Negro Manosphere” and a YouTube content creator who teaches black men about dating and becoming better versions of ourselves.
-I can personally say that ‘Uncle’ Rom and his content have been critical in evolution, in terms of manhood, and he’s helped me to better understand my journey – past, present and future.
-If you’re a black man, and you still feel lost in the dating world and in life in general, I recommend Uncle Rom’s content.
+Before I jump in, I want to acknowledge Rom Wills, a writer in the “Negro Manosphere” and a YouTube content creator who teaches black men about dating and becoming better versions of themselves.
+I can personally say that ‘Uncle’ Rom and his content have been critical in my evolution, in terms of manhood, and he’s helped me to better understand my journey – past, present and future.
+If you’re a black man, and you still feel lost in the dating world and in life in general, I recommend watching some of Uncle Rom’s content.

 I first became aware of social class in high school in my hometown of Buffalo, NY.
 Every spring, one of our black newspapers, the Buffalo Criterion or the Challenger, presented the ‘Debutantes’ and the ‘Cotillions’.
 The Debutantes were young ladies in high school, usually juniors and seniors.
 They were associated with one of the black sororities – probably “Alpha Kappa Alpha”.
-The ladies were all dressed in black dresses and took lovely solo head shots and were presented as a group on the front page.
+The ladies were all dressed in black dresses (and maybe pearls).
+They took lovely solo head shots and were presented as a group on the front page.
 One year, one of the girls was a classmate.
 There was also a formal event where these girls were ‘presented’ to the world.

 There were two Black Greeks in my family.
-My eldest cousin who in Georgia pledged the sorority “Sigma Gamma Rho”, and my father was a member of one of the more prominent fraternities which is kept anonymous for everyone’s privacy.
+My eldest cousin in Georgia pledged the sorority “Sigma Gamma Rho”, and my father was a member of one of the more prominent fraternities which I’ll keep anonymous for everyone’s privacy.
 I interestingly have very little memory of him being active in his fraternity or regularly interacting with his ‘frat’ brothers.
 Later I found that there were reasons for this.
 I also later found out that this Black Greek world was in fact its own world within Black America.

 While the book discusses the afore mentioned black fraternities and sororities, it also describes other clubs, groups and organizations within this upper-class such as Jack and Jill, The Boule, and The Links.
-The book also points out that being in the black upper-class isn’t simply a matter a of having money, as the ‘black elite’ don’t necessarily accept ‘new money’ celebrity athletes and entertainers into their circles.
+The book also points out that being in the black upper-class isn’t simply a matter a of having money, as the ‘black elite’ don’t necessarily accept ‘new money’ celebrities, athletes and entertainers into their circles.
 Instead, there was a cultural aspect to their lives where individuals had to go to the ‘right’ schools and be a part of right clubs and families to be accepted.
 It might sound like a bit much to the outsider, but I find it all fascinating.

 Why is this important?
 Well, as I discussed in my previous piece entitled, Who should or shouldn’t be in the African American History Museum?, there are numerous real divisions within the black race which are often overlooked.
 One of the big ones is social class.
-If you weren’t in the right circles in smaller cities like Buffalo, you didn’t really know debutantes and cotillions existed, or the opportunities offered through participation in them.
+If you weren’t in the right circles in smaller cities like Buffalo, you didn’t really know debutantes and cotillions existed, or of the opportunities offered through participation in them.
 Since ascending in education and living in Washington, DC where the Congressional Black Caucus Annual Legislative Conference takes place every year, and attending the affluent church that I attend, you can see the delineations in social class.